-- a) any application for appeal against the result of a HD score must be lodged by the owner to the submitting veterinary surgeon within 45 days from the date of dispatch from BVA.
-The veterinary Surgeon will then need to contact the Canine Health Schemes team at chs@bva.co.uk for further advice and commence the appeals procedure. - b) The radiograph will be re-scored by a further pair of scrutineers and then by the Chief Scrutineer, whose decision will be final, and the new score results will be relayed in the normal way.
+- a) any application for appeal against the result of a HD score must be lodged by the owner with BVA in writing within 45 days from the date of dispatch from BVA; - b) an appeal certificate (available to the submitting veterinary surgeon from BVA) must be completed in a similar way to the HD certificate and submitted together with the re-scoring fee (see Schedule 1) and the original certificate against which the appeal is being made. - i) for digital radiographs, the original digital images are held by BVA so do not need to be resubmitted; - ii) for hard copies the same radiograph used for scoring (i.e. the radiograph embossed once with the initials "BVA") must be resubmitted by the veterinary surgeon to BVA within a reasonable period of time. - c) In the event of an appeal being lodged proof of posting will not constitute proof of receipt by BVA - d) The radiograph will be re-scored by a further pair of scrutineers and then by the Chief Scrutineer, whose decision will be final, and the new score results will be relayed in the normal way.
 The original certificate against which the appeal was made will be retained by the BVA.
-N.B. the first result may have already been submitted to the KC for publication before the second result is received but in this case will be replaced by the final result.
+N.B. the first result may have already been submitted to the KC for publication before the second result is received but in this case will be replaced by the final result